vvejella/world_development_explorer/wdx_analysis.md

 - This will help me to know how much usage of electricity and mainly the electricity which is produced from coal,oil,gas resources used by working-age population.
 - I did comparision between India, Srilanka which are still developing countries with the developed countries like Canada and United States with a timespan of 7 years b/w 2013-2020.
 - ![image](https://user-images.githubusercontent.com/71124557/112786899-48881680-9025-11eb-9d8b-3e75561df493.png)
-according to above graph India is highest in my analysis with the highest access of Electricity.
+according to above bubble graph India is highest in my analysis with the highest access of Electricity.
 -![image](https://user-images.githubusercontent.com/71124557/112857234-a7c64500-907e-11eb-9e91-d03448b92b31.png)
 Here in this Pie chart, we can see the United states and Canada are same in usage of electricity.
 - ![image](https://user-images.githubusercontent.com/71124557/112857452-dd6b2e00-907e-11eb-8ae8-b120392d5942.png)
-In above pie chart I observed Srilanka is not there in the diagram and India is lowest in accessing electricity during past years like 1995-1997.
+In above pie chart, I observed Srilanka is not there in the diagram and India is lowest in accessing electricity during past years like 1995-1997.
 - ![image](https://user-images.githubusercontent.com/71124557/112787006-8b49ee80-9025-11eb-8475-ece5d3d72e87.png)
-Here in Bargraph I observed for past years, India is second lowest and Srilanka is not there in the graph during the comparsion b/w other 2 countries in the years between 2000-2010.
+Here in Bargraph, I observed for past years, India is second lowest and Srilanka is not there in the graph during the comparsion b/w other 2 countries in the years between 2000-2010.

 2. Next 3 topics are Urban development, Education and Infrastructure to know about what % of Urban population(% total population), and what % Population, ages(15-24), what % of Railway passengers carried(million passenger-km).